netzkontrast/context-engineering-kit/README.md

 - Debate / Multi-Agent Debate - Multiple models propose and critique solutions
 - Generate-Verify-Refine (GVR) - Three-stage process: generate → verify → refine based on verification

-On top of that plugin based on "Agentic Context Engineering" that uses memeory updates after reflection, that **consistently outperform strong baselines by 10.6%** on agents.
+On top of that plugin based on [Agentic Context Engineering](https://arxiv.org/abs/2510.04618) paper that uses memeory updates after reflection, that **consistently outperform strong baselines by 10.6%** on agents.

 Also inlcudes following techniques: